 Working from home allows you to put on your fluffiest slippers and a loose T-shirt and be just as professional when it comes to managing your tasks and activities.
 Freedom has never sounded better!

-10. You Have A Chance To Escape Corporate Culture
+10. A Chance To Escape Corporate Culture

 Being a freelancer positions you outside traditional company structures.
 Thus, freelancing often translates into minimal bureaucracy and maximum productivity.